mpNet: variable depth unfolded neural network for massive MIMO channel estimation

 Note that the anomaly recovery only concerns the channel estimation performance.
-Indeed, a base station with broken antennas will always be less efficient than a fully functional one, especially in terms of channel capacity.
+Indeed, a BS with broken antennas will always be less efficient than a fully functional one, especially in terms of channel capacity.
 In summary, the model does the best it can on the channel estimation task with the available means.

 {\bf Aging antenna array.} The second type of anomaly we consider is antenna aging.
-It corresponds to antenna gains slowly shifting away from their initial values.
+It corresponds to antenna gains slowly shifting away from their initial values, it could be due for example to slow change of temperature throughout the seasons, or change in weather conditions more generally.

 Considering antenna aging, using the initially ideal dictionary will lead to an increase of the error over time since the physical parameters are less and less precisely known.
 To simulate this phenomenon, we consider the same settings as for the precedent experiment.
 We then iteratively add noise to the antenna gains over the course of training.
 This is done for 10 iterations.
 Antenna gains at iteration $t$ are thus expressed as

 where $\sigma_a$ could be seen as a measure of the severity (speed) of aging.
 We consider 3 levels of aging: $\sigma_a=0.05$ (mild), $\sigma_a=0.1$ (medium) and $\sigma_a=0.2$ (severe).
-Again, channels are generated following the SSCM model at a variable SNR and the adaptive version of {\sf mpNet} with $\mathtt{SC_2}$ is compared to the other estimation methods.
+Again, channels are generated following the SSCM model at a variable SNR (figure~\ref{fig:snr_histo}) and the adaptive version of {\sf mpNet} with $\mathtt{SC_2}$ is compared to the other estimation methods.
 Results are shown on figure~\ref{fig:aging}.
 We observe that both OMP based estimations see their error progressively increase at a rate proportional to the severity of aging, but performance worsens more rapidly when starting with an ideal dictionary.
 On the other hand, the neural network continues to learn and the impact of aging is barely noticeable. {\sf mpNet} online learning compensates for the error induced by the continuous change of physical parameters.
 Finally, no noticeable change is observed on the LS estimation method.